vahidAK/SNVoter/README.md

 ```
 Training will produce a .h5 file and a .h5.pkl file.
 If --plot option selected it will also output accuracy, precision, recall, loss, and ROC plots.
 In order to use this model via the ```snvoter prediction``` module, the .h5 and .h5.pkl files must be in the same directory and just give the path to the .h5 file using the ```--model_file``` flag.
-**NOTE**: We use the 5-bp window (5-mer).
-Therfore for a given SNV there are five possible 5-mers.
-For example ATCC(SNV)CTAG can be represented as ATCC(SNV), TCC(SNV)C, CC(SNV)CT, C(SNV)CTA, and (SNV)CTAG.
-By default the extraction, training, and prediction modules are using 5-mers.
-As explained, this will finally capture a 9-mer sequence with SNV in the middle.
-Therefore, during prediction process the final prediction will be the avarage of all the 5 predictions for each SNV.
-However, You can also train a model and predict on 9-mers instead of 5-mers by selecting the ```--nine_mer``` flag during extraction, training and prediction.

 # Example
 We have included an example data in the Example_data folder which you can use for a quick prediction.